Building Agentic Systems: From Simple Loops to Production

 return response.text # final answerThe model gets a conversation, decides whether to call a tool or return a final answer, and the loop continues until it's done.
 The framework provides the loop and safety rails.
 The LLM provides the reasoning.
 Everything else is configuration.

 For most tasks, this single loop is enough.
 More sophisticated patterns exist (multi-step planners, self-improving agents, tree-search), but there's a reason the Anthropic guide says to "start by using LLM APIs directly: many patterns can be implemented in a few lines of code."
-Don't reach for LangGraph when a while loop and three functions will do.
-If you've spent time on r/LangChain, you've seen the pattern: someone builds with the framework, hits a wall the moment they go off-script, and ends up rewriting in plain Python anyway.
+It's worth trying a while loop and a few functions before reaching for LangGraph.

 What Happens in One Turn